Top Belarus activist says authorities threatened to kill her

 “They threatened to kill me,” Kolesnikova said.
 “They stated that if I refuse to leave the territory of Belarus voluntarily, they will get me out of the country anyway – alive or in fragments.”

+She demanded that the nation’s Investigative Committee probe the KGB officers on charges of abduction, illegal detention and threats of killing.

 Opposition activists came under increasing pressure this week as Belarus marked a month since massive demonstrations broke out against President Alexander Lukashenko’s reelection to a sixth term.

-The opposition rejects the country’s Aug.
-9 vote as rigged, and the protesters demanding Lukashenko’s resignation represent an unprecedented challenge to the Belarusian leader’s 26-year rule.
+The opposition rejects the results of the country’s Aug.
+9 election, and the protesters demanding Lukashenko’s resignation represent an unprecedented challenge to the Belarusian leader’s 26-year rule.

 Kolesnikova is a leading member of the Coordination Council created by opposition activists to push for a new election.
 She was detained Monday and destroyed her passport in a no-man’s land between Ukraine and Belarus the next day to prevent her expulsion.

-Kolesnikova, who remains jailed in Minsk, is accused of undermining national security as part of a criminal probe against senior members of the opposition Coordination Council.
+Kolesnikova, who remains jailed in the Belarusian capital of Minsk, is accused of undermining national security as part of a criminal probe against senior members of the opposition Coordination Council.
+She faces up to five years in prison, if convicted.

 All of the council’s senior members except for Nobel Prize-winning writer Svetlana Alexievich have been jailed or forcibly expelled from the country.

-Unidentified people attempted Wednesday to enter Alexievich’s apartment in Minsk, and diplomats from several European Union nations gathered there to prevent her detention.
+Unidentified people attempted Wednesday to enter Alexievich’s apartment in Minsk.
+Diplomats from several European Union nations gathered there to prevent her detention.

+Daily protests in Belarus have continued since election night despite police crackdowns and government threats.
+Several dozen employees of a huge potash factory in Soligorsk held a rally Thursday.
+One worker handcuffed himself in a mine, demanding Lukashenko’s resignation.

+Workers at the Belaruskali factory, which accounts for one-fifth of the world’s potash fertilizer output and is the nation’s top cash earner, launched a strike last month.
+Authorities quickly ended it and detained the action’s organizer.

 Speaking to prosecutors on Thursday, Lukashenko urged them to take tougher action to end ongoing protests.